The SOFIA Massive (SOMA) Radio Survey. III. Radio Emission from Intermediate-Mass Protostars: Analysis and Discussion

 With the addition of the \citetalias{Liu_2020} sample, which is composed of intermediate-mass protostars, we now present a total of 29 SOMA protostars that expand the range of the radio versus bolometric luminosity relation.
 Our data points now cover values from $L_{\rm bol}\sim 10^2$ to $10^6\:L_\odot$.
 This large range of observations is important for studying the relationship between protostellar models and the observations.

 Comparing the distribution of the \citetalias{Liu_2020} radio sources with the models, we find that our sample is considerably less luminous than the \citetalias{Bruizer_2017} and \citetalias{Liu_2019} sources.
 As expected, the sources analyzed in this work (intermediate-mass protostars) are positioned between the lower-mass YSOs from \citet{1995RMxAC...1...67A} and the more massive sources from our current sample, except for S235, which is closer to the massive sources but is still at the lower end of the high-mass stars in our sample.
 For a more in-depth analysis of the \citetalias{Bruizer_2017} and \citetalias{Liu_2019} sources, please refer to Sections 6 and 4 of \citetalias{Rosero_2019} and \citetalias{Sequeira-Murillo_2025}, respectively.
-It is important to note that most of our intermediate-mass protostars present lower radio luminosities than the low-mass protostars reported by \citet{2015aska.confE.121A}, and therefore most of our points fall below the dashed line at both the inner and the SOMA scale.
+It is important to note that most of our intermediate-mass protostars have lower radio luminosities than would be expected from an extrapolation of the power law relation defined by the low-mass protostars reported by \citet{2015aska.confE.121A}, i.e., most of our points fall below the dashed line at both the inner and the SOMA scale.